alemosie/envGen/README.md

 # envGen

-EnvGen is a basic gem that writes file and gem dependencies to your environment file.
+EnvGen is a basic gem that helps you write file and gem dependencies to your environment file from your terminal.

 ## Installation